How to remove blemishes in photoshop

 Add a blank layer

-This is the first thing you do after you open the portrait in Photoshop.
+This is the first thing you do after you open the portrait in Photoshop to remove blemishes.

 Add a new layer above the original image, so that the two images are kept separate and making a mistake does not affect the original.